← All posts

 Pricing: From $200/month per tenant + per-message consumption costs

-Azure AI Foundry — The Enterprise Development Platform
+Microsoft Foundry — The Enterprise Development Platform

 It gives development teams access to a broad model catalogue — including Azure OpenAI (GPT-4o, o3), Meta Llama, Mistral and others — through a unified API.
 Crucially, it pairs model access with tooling for responsible AI: evaluation frameworks, content safety filters, prompt flow orchestration and monitoring.